 PowerPoint is popular for a reason.
 It's easy to get started with, but there are plenty of tools to build any type of presentation.
 Learning more about PowerPoint leads to better presentations that you can build in less time.

-Principles of PowerPoint Design
+Key Principles of Good PowerPoint Design

 It's no secret that most people dislike giving presentations.
 The dread of public speaking consistently ranks among the greatest fears in public surveys.

 Good design gets out of the way of the content you're sharing.
 It helps your audience focus on the content itself instead of the design.

 PowerPoint slides can help you reduce the anxiety involved with giving a presentation.
 Well-designed slides not only build your own confidence, they make your key points clearer to the audience.

 Here are three key principles to remember as you think about building your PowerPoint slide:

 Use Starting elements.
 Preparing for a presentation often means that you're on a tight timeline.
 When that's the case, you need to use all of PowerPoint's built-in tools and features to ensure that you've got as much time as possible to focus on content and preparation, and not the slide designs.

 - Consistency is Key.
 There's nothing more distracting than your logo moving around slightly as you advance slides.
 You'll want to ensure that key elements like logos, copyright text, and more are in the same position on every slide.

 - Don't Reinvent the Wheel.
 Instead of recreating each slide and placing repeated elements on each slide, you can edit slide masters instead to save time.